candid82/joker/README.md

 - Be suitable for scripting (lightweight, fast startup).
 This is something that Clojure is not good at and my personal itch I am trying to scratch.
 - Be user friendly.
 Good error messages and stack traces are absolutely critical for programmer's happiness and productivity.
 - Provide some tooling for Clojure and its dialects.
 Joker has [linter mode](#linter-mode) which can be used for linting Joker, Clojure and ClojureScript code.
 It catches some basic errors.
-For those who don't use Cursive, this is probably already better than the status quo.
 Joker can also be used for pretty printing EDN data structures (very basic algorithm at the moment).
 For example, the following command can be used to pretty print EDN data structure (read from stdin):

 ```
 joker --hashmap-threshold -1 -e "(pprint (read))"